-With this water treatment process, Portland can provide soft tap water that is generally safe for consumption, And constant improvements are pushing the city towards lead free water.
+With this water treatment process, Portland can provide soft tap water that is generally safe for consumption, and constant improvements are pushing the city towards lead-free water.

 Do They Have the Cleanest Tap Water?

 It is, however, incredibly soft and entirely safe for consumption without a home filtration system.
-Regardless, we always recommend to filter your water irrespective of the water quality report.
+Regardless, we always recommend filtering your water irrespective of the water quality report.

 The Portland city government is dedicated to total adherence to standards set by the Environmental Protection Agency through the Safe Drinking Water Act.
 And because the state of Oregon has its own standards as well, having clean drinking water in Portland is a top priority.

 Many residents drink Portland tap water.
 It’s considered safe for drinking without a filter, although a home filter is never a bad idea.
 The city takes extraordinary measures to ensure that the water is treated and free from harmful bacteria and contaminants before it reaches your tap.